voucherifyio/voucherify-openapi/docs/reference-docs/CUSTOMERS-API-Customer-Activity-Object.md

 [Amount](#amount), [Unit](#unit), [Unit Multiple](#unit-multiple), [Percent](#percent), [Fixed](#fixed)

 ## Customer Object
-#### This is an object representing a customer with limited properties used in Event Tracking endpoints.
+<p>This is an object representing a customer with limited properties used in Event Tracking endpoints.</p>

 | Attributes |  Description |
 |:-----|:--------|